mikewest/mikewest.org/_posts/2006-06-18-install-sqlite-locally-on-os-x.markdown

 Modified: '2006-06-18T10:27:57Z'
 Teaser: SQLite is a nice little database engine that can be incredibly fast as a website
     backend.
 Installing it on OS X is equally quick.
-Title: Install SQLite Locally on OS X
 layout: post
 tags:
 - HOWTO
+title: Install SQLite Locally on OS X
 ---
 SQLite is a self-contained, embeddable, zero-configuration SQL database engine that performs admirably in a variety of applications.